zane-c/Steganography-Encryption/README.md

 # Usage

 * Add image to the input folder to be encrypted
-* Add text that you would like to encrypt into
+* Add text that you would like to encrypt to input folder
 * change file parameters in main.java

         boolean encrypt = false;